 - No one lives forever.
-Even if your plan is to work until you die, you’ll need to address the transfer of ownership and management of the company in your estate plan.
+Even if you plan to work until you die, you’ll need to address the company’s transfer of ownership and management in your estate plan.
 Every business owner must plan to avoid probate.
-Business owners who fail to avoid probate fail the companies that mean so much to them by making financial information about the company available to the public and therefore to competitors.
-The planning necessary to avoid probate can be basic and simple.
-Got an excuse now?
+Business owners who fail to prevent probate fail the companies that mean so much to them by making financial information about the company available to the public and competitors.
+The planning necessary to avoid probate can be essential and straightforward.
+Have you got an excuse now?

 - Retirement.
 Coasting?
 Think again.
 A healthy company brings top dollar upon sale.
-If sale is your retirement plan, you’ll want to maximize proceeds upon sale.
-Three to five years before the company sells, owners must focus on making sure the company’s financials tell a story buyers will understand.
+If the deal is your retirement plan, you’ll want to maximize proceeds upon sale.
+Three to five years before the company sells, owners must focus on making sure the company’s financials tell story buyers will understand.
 Manage risk.
 Seek M & A advice.
-Without attention to these areas, sales proceeds will suffer and owners will have fewer resources in retirement.
+Without attention to these areas, sales proceeds will suffer, and owners will have fewer resources in retirement.

 - Management Talent.
-Ultimately, the success of the company will depend on the competencies of your management team.
+Ultimately, the company’s success will depend on the competencies of your management team.
 Skills don’t transfer automatically.
 What are your doing to develop, incentivize and retain management?

 - Entity Selection.
-Without active planning, you will pay more tax than you should.
-Entity selection often has a significant impact on total income, estate and gift tax paid.
-You should also understand if your entity selection offers you acceptable asset protection.
+You will pay more tax than you should without active planning, and entity selection often significantly impacts total income, estate, and gift tax paid.
+You should also understand if your entity selection offers you proper asset protection.

 Your business and estate planning attorney at Carlile Patchen & Murphy LLP would like to review these issues with you.
 Contact an attorney at CPM today for a free business succession planning checklist.